Payment gateways for tactical and self-defense websites

 How to set up a tactical payment gateway: Your shopping cart matters

-If you have already chosen a software suite or e-commerce shopping cart, like WooCommerce, Shopify, Wix, SquareSpace, Weebly, or PrestaShop, then we should easily be able to guide you through the process of setting up a compatible payment gateway and recommend a high-risk-friendly merchant account to go with it.
+If you have already chosen a software suite or e-commerce shopping cart, like WooCommerce, Shopify, Wix, Squarespace, Weebly, or PrestaShop, then we should easily be able to guide you through the process of setting up a self-defense compatible payment gateway and recommend a high-risk-friendly merchant account to go with it.

 We will also ensure that you are helped, step by step, with one-on-one support when it’s time to combine your payment gateway and merchant account with your shopping cart.